fa-sharp/virtual-keyboard-display/README.md

 ### Libraries and features used
 - To display the music staff: the amazing [abcjs library](https://paulrosen.github.io/abcjs/) by Paul Rosen
-- To connect to MIDI devices: the [JZZ](https://github.com/jazz-soft/JZZ) library, which is a wrapper over the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
+- To connect to MIDI devices: the [webmidi.js](https://github.com/djipco/webmidi) library, which is a wrapper over the browser's [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
 - [Tone.js](https://tonejs.github.io/) for playing audio via the Web Audio API
 - Piano audio samples from the ["Little Lizard" library](https://linuxmusicians.com/viewtopic.php?t=12046).
 Other instrument samples from [tonejs-instruments](https://github.com/Makefully-Studios/tonejs-instruments)
 - React bells and whistles: uses custom hooks and useReducer for state logic (see `src/state` folder)